numpy/numpy/doc/source/dev/gitwash/development_workflow.rst

      See :ref:`below <pushing-to-main>`.

+.. note:: It's usually a good idea to use the ``-n`` flag to ``git push``
+          to check first that you're about to push the changes you want to the place you want.

 This way of working helps to keep work well organized and the history as clear as possible.